19 July 2022

 A waitress who is gang-raped in a bar

+In 1985, Jodie Foster graduated magna cum laude from Yale University with a degree in literature.
+She resumed her acting career and appeared in the comedy-drama The Hotel New Hampshire (Tony Richardson, 1984) opposite Rob Lowe and Nastassia Kinski, based on the novel by John Irving.
+In France, she appeared in the historical drama Le sang des autres/The Blood of Others (Claude Chabrol, 1984) based on the novel by Simone de Beauvoir.
 Foster sought a breakthrough role that would return her to stardom.
 After appearing in a few obscure films with limited release, she landed an audition for The Accused (Jonathan Kaplan, 1988).
 She was cast in the part of Sarah Tobias, a waitress who is gang-raped in a bar during a night of partying and teams up with a lawyer played by Kelly McGillis to prosecute the attackers.
 This performance earned her an Academy Award for Best Actress, but despite the Oscar win, Jodie still hadn't re-established herself as a bankable star.

 Her next film, Catchfire (Dennis Hopper, 1990), went straight to video, and she had to campaign hard to get her next good role.
 In 1991, she starred as Clarice Starling, an FBI trainee assisting in a hunt for a serial killer in The Silence of the Lambs (Jonathan Demme, 1991) with Anthony Hopkins.
 The film was a blockbuster hit, winning Jodie her second Academy Award for Best Actress and establishing her as an international film star.

 With the wealth and fame to do anything she wanted, Jodie started directing.
 She made her directorial debut with Little Man Tate (Jodie Foster, 1991), about the tribulations of a child genius.
 It was followed by Home for the Holidays (Jodie Foster, 1995) with Holly Hunter, Anne Bancroft and Robert Downey Jr. These films were critically acclaimed but did not do well at the box office, and she proved to be a far more successful actress than she was a director.
+On the set of Sommersby (Jon Amiel, 1993) with Richard Gere, she met Cydney Bernard and was in a serious relationship with her until they broke up in 2008.
+1994 was a huge triumph for her acting career.
+She first played a sexy con artist in the successful Western comedy Maverick (Richard Donner, 1994) with Mel Gibson and James Garner.

+She made her debut as a producer in 1994 with Nell (Michael Apted, 1994).
+She also played the title role opposite Liam Neeson and Natasha Richardson.
+For her compelling performance as a wild, backwoods hermit who speaks an invented language and must return to civilisation, Jodie was nominated for another Academy Award and won a Screen Actors Guild Award as Best Actress.
 Although she was working far less frequently as an adult than she did as a child, the films she turned out were commercially successful and critically acclaimed.
-Her next big screen role was in the science fiction drama Contact (Robert Zemeckis, 1997) opposite Matthew McConaughey.
+Her next big-screen role was in the science fiction drama Contact (Robert Zemeckis, 1997) opposite Matthew McConaughey.
 She played a scientist who receives signals from space aliens.
 The film was a huge hit and brought her a Golden Globe nomination.

 She had to pull out of Double Jeopardy (Bruce Beresford, 1999) because she became pregnant, and was replaced by Ashley Judd.
 In 1999, her son Charles Foster, with partner Cydney Bernard, was born.
-She returned to work four months later in order to begin filming Anna and the King (Andy Tennant, 1999), a non-musical remake of The King and I (Walter Lang, 1956).
+She returned to work four months later to begin filming Anna and the King (Andy Tennant, 1999), a non-musical remake of The King and I (Walter Lang, 1956).
 The film was only modestly received in the U.S. but was successful in the rest of the world.

 Jodie Foster